Remediation General Permit (RGP) for MA & NH

 Jeff Andrews (Jeffrey.Andrews@des.nh.gov); telephone: 603-271-2984

 Notices of Intent (NOI) will be posted on this page for a minimum of seven (7) days after EPA receives them.
-Please contact Shelly Puleo (email@example.com or 617-918-1545) if you have any questions regarding NOIs.
-See the table below for a chronological listing of NOIs.
+Please contact Shelly Puleo (firstname.lastname@example.org or 617-918-1545) if you have any questions regarding NOIs.
+A chronological listing of recent NOIs appear in the table below.
 Older NOIs are listed in the Remediation General Permit (RGP) NOI archive.
+EPA will also post Notices of Termination (NOT), and Notices of Change (NOC), if received.